Saudi Arabia: Saud dynasty and unification

 By 1976, Saudi Arabia had become the largest oil producer in the world.
 Khalid's reign saw economic and social development progress at an extremely rapid rate, transforming the infrastructure and educational system of the country; in foreign policy, close ties with the US were developed.
-In 1979, two events occurred which greatly concerned the government, and had a long-term influence on Saudi foreign and domestic policy.
+In 1979, two events occurred which greatly concerned the government and had a long-term influence on Saudi foreign and domestic policy.
 The first was the Iranian Islamic Revolution.
 It was feared that the country's Shi'ite minority in the Eastern Province (which is also the location of the oil fields) might rebel under the influence of their Iranian co-religionists.
 There were several anti-government uprisings in the region such as the 1979 Qatif Uprising.
 The second event was the Grand Mosque Seizure in Mecca by Islamist extremists.
 The militants involved were in part angered by what they considered to be the corruption and un-Islamic nature of the Saudi government.
-The government regained control of the mosque after 10 days and those captured were executed.
-Part of the response of the royal family was to enforce the much stricter observance of traditional religious and social norms in the country (for example, the closure of cinemas) and to give the Ulema a greater role in government.
+The government regained control of the mosque after 10 days, and those captured were executed.
+Part of the response of the royal family was to enforce the much stricter observance of traditional religious and social norms in the country (for example, the closure of cinemas) and to give the ulema a greater role in government.
 Neither entirely succeeded as Islamism continued to grow in strength.

 In 1980, Saudi Arabia bought out the American interests in Aramco.
-King Khalid died of a heart attack in June 1982.
-He was succeeded by his brother, King Fahd, who added the title "Custodian of the Two Holy Mosques" to his name in 1986 in response to considerable fundamentalist pressure to avoid the use of "majesty" in association with anything except God.
+King Khalid died in 1982 and was succeeded by his brother, King Fahd.
 Fahd continued to develop close relations with the United States and increased the purchase of American and British military equipment.
 The vast wealth generated by oil revenues was beginning to have an even greater impact on Saudi society.
 It led to rapid technological (but not cultural) modernization, urbanization, mass public education, and the creation of new media.
 This and the presence of increasingly large numbers of foreign workers greatly affected traditional Saudi norms and values.
 Although there was a dramatic change in the social and economic life of the country, political power continued to be monopolized by the royal family leading to discontent among many Saudis who began to look for wider participation in government.